Medicare Levy Surcharge Threshold 2025-26: Income Tiers & Complete Guide

 Mistake 3: Assuming You're Under the Threshold Based on Salary Alone

-Salary sacrifice, fringe benefits, and investment losses all affect your MLS income.
-Someone taking home $88,000 after salary sacrificing $8,000 to super has a taxable income of around $96,000 — above the threshold.
-And the salary-sacrificed amount gets added back on top.
+Salary sacrifice, fringe benefits and investment losses all affect your MLS income.
+Someone earning $105,000 who salary-sacrifices $10,000 to super has a taxable income of around $95,000 — seemingly under the 2025-26 threshold.
+But the sacrificed $10,000 gets added back for MLS purposes, taking their income for MLS purposes back up to $105,000 — into Tier 1.

 Mistake 4: Letting Cover Lapse Without Realising